inguyen314/morning_shef/README.md

 REQUIRED: Install Putty from App Portal (Simon Tatham PuTTY 0.78 (64-bit))

 Step 01.
-Download the latest release (zip format) from GitHub.
-You have to be off of VPN***
+Open CWMS-VUE > Tools > Script Editor

 Step 02.
-Unzip "morning_shef" to your desktop
+Right click on "HecDssVue" > "New Script"

 Step 03.
-Open CWMS-VUE > Tools > Script Editor
+Go to repository https://github.com/inguyen314/morning_shef

 Step 04.
-Right click on "HecDssVue" > "New Script"
+Click and Open "morning_shef.py" file in the repository

 Step 05.
 Copy everything from morning_shef.py to "New Script" and name the label to "morning_shef"